joseph-a-levine/authoring/_older/september_2022.md

 I was surprised how difficult it is to reconcile these themes of summer 2022.
 I've felt content and stressed at the same time; the camaraderie of responding to a car crash on an ambulance or working on a short-turnaround deliverable for an important client replicate some of these feelings.
 What has been different is the *anticipation* of stress.

 It occurred to me, throughout the summer, that there are probably things I can do to limit how unpleasant the first term will be.
 And I did some of these things!
-Phil Trammell lent me the flashcards he had made in the first year of the MPhil; two different professors sent me their copies of Simon & Blume;
+Phil Trammell lent me the flashcards he had made in the first year of the MPhil; two different professors sent me their copies of Simon & Blume; I watched the entire online lectures from ASU, Chicago, and UMinnesota math camps.
+But I do not expect this to make much difference to how dumb I feel over the next few months.
+This is a feature of the first year — the Department is trying to cram as much knowledge and intuition into our brains so we can do good research.
+The feeling of dumbness is accurate and I'm fine with that!
+I just expect to find it unpleasant.

 ## Contents